Kvadratni/vercel-ai-sdk-kotlin/README.md

 # Vercel AI SDK for Kotlin

-A Kotlin implementation of the Vercel AI SDK for building AI-powered streaming text and chat UIs.
+A Kotlin implementation of the [Vercel AI SDK](https://github.com/vercel/ai) for building AI-powered streaming text and chat UIs.

+This is a port of the official JavaScript/TypeScript SDK to Kotlin, providing the same functionality with idiomatic Kotlin APIs.

 ## Features